Temporary Protected Status Designated Country: Yemen

 For questions about avoiding discrimination during the employment eligibility verification process, you may also call the U.S. Department of Justice’s Immigrant and Employee Rights Section (IER) Employer Hotline (which oﬀers language interpretation in many languages) at 800-255-8155 (TTY: 800- 237-2515), or email IER at email@example.com.

 You might be eligible for other immigration options listed on the Explore My Options page.

 To apply for a lawful permanent status (Green Card), you must be eligible under one of the categories listed on the Green Card Eligibility Categories page.
 Once you find the category that may fit your situation, click on the link provided to get information on eligibility requirements, how to apply, and whether your family members can also apply with you.

 Please be aware that some unauthorized practitioners may try to take advantage of you by claiming they can file TPS forms.
-These same individuals may ask that you pay them to file such forms.
+These same individuals may ask that you pay them to obtain such forms; however, all USCIS forms are free for download from the USCIS website at uscis.gov/forms.
 We want to ensure that all potential TPS applicants know how to obtain legitimate, accurate legal advice and assistance.
-A list of accredited representatives and free or low-cost legal providers is available on the USCIS website on the finding legal advice web page.
+A link to a list of accredited representatives and free or low-cost legal providers is available on the USCIS website on the Find Legal Services webpage.